 - Church of Our Lady of the Navigators

-- Map with churches in Lisbon, and the list for your phone!
+- Map of churches in Lisbon, and a list for your cell phone!

 Lisbon Cathedral

-A Lisbon Cathedral, which is also known as Lisbon Cathedral, is located in the center of the capital, more precisely on the downtown Lisbon.
+The Sé de Lisboa, also known as Lisbon Cathedral, is located in the center of the capital, more precisely in downtown Lisbon.

-It is the seat of the Patriarchate of Lisbon and of the Sé Parish.
-It is one of the most important buildings in the city and was built in the 12th century in the Romanesque style.
-The cathedral was rebuilt in the 14th century and in the 16th century, after the 1755 earthquake.
+It is the seat of the Lisbon Patriarchate and of the Sé Parish, and is one of the city’s most important buildings, having been built in the 12th century in the Romanesque style.
+The cathedral was rebuilt in the 14th century and in the 16th century after the 1755 earthquake.

-A Church of Remembrance is one of the most beautiful in Lisbon.
-It is a baroque church located in the parish of Ajuda.
-It was built in the 18th century in memory of an assassination attempt on King José I.
+The Igreja da Memória is one of the most beautiful churches in Lisbon.
+It is a baroque church located in the parish of Ajuda and was built in the 18th century in memory of an assassination attempt on King José I.

 The church is known for its beautiful architecture and richly decorated interior, a testimony to Portugal’s history and culture.
 It houses the graves of important historical figures, such as the Marquis of Pombal, and although it is far from the main tourist routes, it is well worth a visit.